-- 52. To address the above issues the Panel recommend that the Homeless Strategy Steering Group work with partners to prioritise and deliver the below actions given current resources and capacity: - v.
-Continue to build relationships with landlords to raise awareness and common understanding of the issues and barriers of homeless tenancies and increase social letting with relevant support agencies.
-This includes bringing together the current range of city approaches for social lettings to the private sector housing rental market.\ - vi.
-Raise awareness of good practice and successful outcomes in homelessness prevention services as a means of reducing the stigma for homeless clients and encourage wider partnership involvement of other agencies including the Police and National Health Services including GPs and the University Hospital Southampton Trust.\ - vii.
-Expand the partnership to wider health services to reduce inequalities for homeless people services through delivering a comprehensive framework of preventative and integrated services.\ - viii.
-Raise the awareness of healthcare professionals of the role of homeless healthcare provider case workers and the value of their support of the single homeless, particularly through advocacy.\ - ix.
+- v.
+Continue to build relationships with landlords to raise awareness and common understanding of the issues and barriers of offering tenancies to homeless people and increase social letting with relevant support agencies.
+This includes bringing together the current range of city approaches for social lettings to the private sector housing rental market. - vi.
+Raise awareness of good practice and successful outcomes in homelessness prevention services as a means of reducing the stigma for homeless clients and encourage wider partnership involvement of other agencies including the Police and national Health Services including GPs and the University Hospital Southampton Trust. - vii.
+Expand the partnership to wider health services to reduce inequalities for homeless people services through delivering a comprehensive framework of preventative and integrated services. - viii.
+Raise the awareness of healthcare professionals of the role of homeless healthcare provider case workers and the value of their support of the single homeless, particularly through advocacy. - ix.
 Maintain an overview of the cost benefit of key valued services within the City's Homelessness model, including the Homeless Health Care Team and dedicated specialist services supporting substance misuse and mental health problems. - x.
 Consider outcomes from the Southampton Healthwatch review of GP registration and continue to work with GPs to improve access and integration to support homeless clients to move on from homeless health care to primary care services.